sapiens/blog/_posts/2013-2-8-SqlFu-131-Released-Updated-Benchmarks.aspx.md

 Dapper  - 500 iterations executed in 129,9522 ms
 massive - 500 iterations executed in 183,4292 ms
 ```
   It seems that performance is not that much of a concern when using a micro Orm.
 A few of miliseconds difference when dealing with 500 queries is negligible.
-Pretty much any micro Orm is fast these days so what will make you codefer one over the other is their feature set (did you know SqlFu has integrated support for [database migrations](https://github.com/sapiens/SqlFu/wiki) ?) and how comfortable you feel using them.
+Pretty much any micro Orm is fast these days so what will make you prefer one over the other is their feature set (did you know SqlFu has integrated support for [database migrations](https://github.com/sapiens/SqlFu/wiki) ?) and how comfortable you feel using them.
 And even if all seem to have similar core features, they do have different (not so obvious) strengths.